Ane Dahl Torp

-Ane Dahl Torp (born 1 August 1975 in Bærum, Norway) is a Norwegian actress.
+Ane Dahl Torp (born 1 August 1975) is a Norwegian actress.

+Early life

+Born on 1 August 1975, in Bærum Torp is the daughter of Norwegian linguistics professor Arne Torp.

 Career

 Torp had her first film appearance in The Woman of My Life (2003).
 She has received Amanda Awards for her performances as Trude Eriksen in Svarte penger, hvite løgner (TV, 2004), as Nina Skåtøy in the film Gymnaslærer Pedersen (2006), and for her supporting role in Lønsj.

 Torp was named a "Shooting Star" at the Berlin Film Festival in 2006.
 She also starred in Uro (2006), and played the role Gisela in the Norwegian/Swedish action television series Code Name Hunter (Kodenavn Hunter, 2007), for which she won the Gullruten award for best female actor in 2007.

+She has a major role in the Norwegian political thriller TV series Occupied (2015–2020), and stars in the films The Quake (2018) and Charter (2020).

 Personal life

-Torp is the daughter of Norwegian linguistics professor Arne Torp.
-On October 20, 2007, she married jazz trumpeter Sjur Miljeteig.
-They live in Oslo and have two children, a boy (2010) and a girl (2012).
+On 20 October 2007, she married jazz trumpeter Sjur Miljeteig.
+They live in Oslo and have two children.